Winter Olympics 2022: Day-by-day guide

 World watch

-There will be pressure on China's mixed doubles team - which had yet to be confirmed as of mid-January - as they are the first athletes in action for the host nation.
+There will be pressure on China's mixed doubles team - Fan Suyuan and Ling Zhi, who have never played together internationally - as they are the first athletes in action for the host nation.
 China, who only just missed the semi-finals in 2018, play Switzerland's Jenny Perret and Martin Rios, who are mixed doubles specialists returning to the Olympics after taking silver four years ago.

 Expert knowledge